Cannacoin-Project/node-cannacoin/README.md

 ## Dependencies

 You'll need a running instance of [cannacoind](https://github.com/cannacoin-project/cannacoin) to connect with.
-If you're running Debian/Ubuntu, this worked for me: http://www.dogeco.in/wiki/index.php/cannacoind

 Then, install the node-cannacoin NPM package.